tywalch/electrodb/README.md

 *Code: 4001*

 *Why this occurred:*
-DynamoDB didnt like something about your query.
+DynamoDB did not like something about your query.

 *What to do about it:*
-By default electrodb tries to keep the stack trace close to your code, ideally this can help you identify what might be going on.
-A tip to help with troubleshooting: use `.params()` to get insight into how your query is being converted to DocClient params.
+By default ElectroDB tries to keep the stack trace close to your code, ideally this can help you identify what might be going on.
+A tip to help with troubleshooting: use `.params()` to get more insight into how your query is converted to DocClient params.